JohnGrime/OpenCVStarterKit/README.md

 	  - for ORB, this is the number of features e.g. 'using=ORB:500' (default value: 500')

 	The 'in' parameter can be decorated with a scale value for the data, e.g.: in=webcam:0.5, in=mypic.png:1.5.
-The default resize value is 1.0 (i.e., no scaling will be performed).
+The default scale value is 1.0 (i.e., no scaling will be performed).

 To compile the C++ example, we need to specify the location of our OpenCV headers and which OpenCV libraries we'll be using, e.g.: